Free Basic Payment Account scheme for people in a situation of vulnerability or at risk of financial exclusion.

 a) Gross economic income per family unit calculated on an annual basis may not exceed the following thresholds:

-2.º In the case of people who form part of any kind of family unit made up of less than four members, two and a half times said indicator.
+2.º In the case of people who form part of any kind of family unit made up of less than four members, three and a half times said indicator.

-3.º In the case of family units made up of four or more members or which are recognised as a numerous family according to prevailing legislation, thrice said indicator.
+3.º In the case of family units made up of four or more members or which are recognised as a numerous family according to prevailing legislation, four times said indicator.

-4.º In the case of family units having a person suffering from a disability equivalent to or exceeding 33 per cent, as officially recognised by a resolution issued by the Institute for the Elderly and Social Services or by the competent agency of the regional authorities, thrice said indicator.
+4.º In the case of family units having a person suffering from a disability equivalent to or exceeding 33 per cent, as officially recognised by a resolution issued by the Institute for the Elderly and Social Services or by the competent agency of the regional authorities, four times said indicator.

 * In order to determine the concept of "family unit" in its various forms, the provisions set forth in Article 82 of Act 35/2006 of 28 November on Personal Income Tax and partially amending the Corporation Tax, Non-Residents' Income Tax and Wealth Tax Acts shall apply, though for the purposes set forth in the aforementioned Royal Decree 164/2019, civil partnerships formed in accordance with the legal requirements that apply to them shall be dealt with in the same way as spouses who are not legally separated.